splch/heirs-of-nyx/README.md

 2. To build it from source, follow [GBDK's guide](https://github.com/gbdk-2020/gbdk-2020#build-instructions).

+3. Run `export GBDK=/path/to/gbdk-2020`

+> You may need to change which emulator the Makefile tries to use.
+I have it run `sameboy`, so change that to whichever you prefer.

 Once the environment has been built, run:

 ```shell
 make
 ```

-> You may need to change which emulator the Makefile tries to use.
-I have it run `sameboy`, so change that to whichever you prefer.

 There should now be a new `Pirates Folly.gb` file in the directory.